Pump action: Rifles

-When used in rifles, this action is also commonly called a slide action or more commonly referred to in the 19th century as a trombone action.
+When used in rifles, this action is also commonly called a slide action.
+In the late 19th and early 20th century it was referred to as a trombone action, because it functioned similarly to the musical instrument of the same name.
 Colt manufactured the Colt Lightning Carbine from 1884 to 1904 chambered in .44-40 caliber.
 The slide action Winchester Model 1890 chambered in .22 caliber was one of the most successful repeating rimfire rifle made by Winchester.
 Approximately 849,000 Model 1890 rifles were produced between 1890 and 1932.
 Later pump-action rifles were also manufactured by Winchester, Marlin, Browning and Remington.

 A "reverse pump-action" design can sometimes be found, where the extraction is done by pushing the fore-end forwards, and re-chambered by pulling backwards.
 One such 21st-century variant is the Krieghoff Semprio "in-line repeating rifle".
 The Semprio is a reverse pump-action system that ejects cartridges when the fore-end is pushed forward and loads the chamber when pulled backward.
 The Semprio's 7-lug bolt head design displays a locking surface of 65 mm2 compared to the 56 mm2 of the Mauser M98 bolt-action rifle.